 features

-- 040 MASS EFFECT: ANDROMEDA
+- 034 MASS EFFECT: ANDROMEDA

-- 054 THE BIG INTERVIEW: XAVIER POIX
+- 048 THE BIG INTERVIEW: XAVIER POIX

-- 060 THE ELDER SCROLLS ONLINE: MORROWIND
+- THE ELDER SCROLLS ONLINE: MORROWIND

 reviews

-- 072 RESIDENT EVIL VII: BIOHAZARD
+- 068 RESIDENT EVIL VII: BIOHAZARD

-- 078 THE WALKING DEAD: THE NEW FRONTIER - EPISODES ONE AND TWO
+- 074 THE WALKING DEAD: THE NEW FRONTIER - EPISODES ONE AND TWO

+- 076 SHANTAE: HALF-GENIE HERO

+- 078 TOWERFALL ASCENSION

-- 080 RISE & SHINE
+- 079 RISE & SHINE

-- 082 TOWERFALL ASCENSION

-- 083 FEIST

-- 084 SHANTAE: HALF- GENIE HERO

-- 086 THE SUN AND MOON

-- 088 WESTERADO: DOUBLE BARRELED

-- 089 KNEE DEEP

-- 090 GIGANTIC

-- 091 ASTRONEER

 extra

-- 096 HITMAN
+- 084 HITMAN

-- 098 FORZA HORIZON 3
+- 086 FORZA HORIZON 3

-- 099 STARDEW VALLEY
+- 087 STARDEW VALLEY

-- 100 OXM EXPLORES: TAMRIEL FROM THE ELDER SCROLLS

-- 102 RETROSPECTIVE: BULLY
+- 088 RETROSPECTIVE: BULLY: SCHOLARSHIP EDITION

-- 106 WHY I LOVE: BASTION'S NARRATOR

-- 108 15 BEST XBOX COMPANIONS
+- 092 15 BEST XBOX COMPANIONS

-- 112 DIRECTORIES
+- 096 DIRECTORIES

-- 114 THE DISC SLOT: HARVEY SMITH
+- 198 THE DISC SLOT: HARVEY SMITH

-\Rightarrow HAVE SOMETHING TO SAY?
-WHY NOT WRITE TO TEAM OXM AT OXM@FUTURENET.COM digitised warfare involving Spartans and whatnot, it's not always so bad, especially if you're talking specifically about Halo Wars 2 (p8).
-With the latest Elite-bashing RTS out in shops this month, we visit 343 Industries for an in-depth chat about all aspects of the ambitious sequel.
-On to matters more prehistoric, and we meet with Studio Wildcard about its latest Ark: Survival Evolved update (p12).
-Ever had a hankering to stick a plasma cannon on a T Rex's extinct cranium?
+\longrightarrow HAVE SOMETHING TO SAY?
+WHY NOT WRITE TO TEAM OXM AT OXM@FUTURENET.COM War is, as they say, "heck".
+Actually, when it's digitized warfare involving Spartans and whatnot, it's not always so bad, especially if you're talking specifically about Halo Wars 2 (p10).
+With the latest Elite-bashing RTS out in stores this month, we visit 343 Industries for an in-depth chat about all aspects of the ambitious sequel, including the Blitz card system and the creation of new villain Atriox, the Brute with a taste for suffering.
+On to matters more prehistoric, and we meet with Studio Wildcard about its latest Ark: Survival Evolved update (p14).
+Ever had a hankering to stick a plasma cannon on a T-rex's cranium?
 Ark's new Tek Tier DLC has you covered.
-Actually, we best keep in the Tyrant Lizard King's corner: it's the only thing that can protect us from Overwatch's salty community (p15).
-Turns out, they hate when heroes with a cheaty chain hook get nerfed.
-Mercifully, things are a lot calmer when we pore over Rime's latest trailer (p18) in a scene-by-scene breakdown.
-The enchanting indie was once a PS4-exclusive, but it's since slipped Sony's grasp to bring its mystical brand of island puzzles and magic foxes to Xbox One.
+If you're still feeling pumped, turn to our spread on the monster-bashing, side-scrolling game Indivisible (p16) from the creators of Skullgirls.
+Prepare for lots of pretty colors, strange beasts, and sword swipes.
+Even our columinists are feeling pumped this month, as Steve dissects the morality system in Mass Effect and Deus Ex (p18) while regaling us with ancient tales of turtles and scorpions.